 - To be considered a full-time student you must maintain an enrolment of 60% -100% of a full course load (40% for students with a permanent disability).
 At the University of Saskatchewan, full-time undergraduate students are those who are registered in 9 or more credit units per term (6 credit units for students with a permanent disability) during the Fall and Winter terms.

 Paying tuition with an alternative method of payment

 If you plan to use an alternate method of payment for your tuition (i.e., MasterCard), you must make payments before your loan documents are confirmed (i.e.: 21 days prior to the period of study start date) to avoid having tuition remitted off your loan.

 Check for oustanding balance

 It is university policy that total assessed tuition and fees, for the loan period, be deducted from your student loan if available.
+This amount includes both the Federal Loan amount and the Grant amount.
 It is your responsibility to check your account balance in PAWS to ensure that there is no outstanding balance.

 Register with the National Student Loans Service Centre

 We encourage you to register with the National Student Loans Service Centre.
 Through this service you can:

 - Check the status of your student loan